nodejs/node/deps/npm/doc/misc/npm-config.md

 Set to true to suppress the UID/GID switching when running package scripts.
 If set explicitly to false, then installing as a non-root user will fail.

+### update-notifier

+* Default: true
+* Type: Boolean

+Set to false to suppress the update notification when using an older version of npm than the latest.

 ### usage